qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 QGIS testing
 ............

+Note the warning on the bottom of this page!

 A regularly updated development package from qgis master called qgis-master is available for 12.2, 12.3, 13.1, Factory and Tumbleweed (32 and 64bit).